inspiredminds/contao-event-registration/README.md

 - **End of registraton**: You can define an optional date after which registration will not be possible anymore.
 - **End of cancellation**: You cand efine an optional date after which cancellation will not be possible anymore.
 - **Require confirmation**: When enabled, only confirmed registrations count towards the total number of registrations.
+- **Enable waiting list**: Keeps the registration open after the maximum amount of participants is reached.
+All registrations will be put on a waiting list and will automatically be advanced, if prior registrations are cancelled.
+- **Advancement from waiting list notification**: This notification will be sent when a participant is advanced from the waiting list.

 ### Modules